mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 ## Getting an existing bucket object (with body or a file)

 Once you have the `getCredentials`, `getUniqueBucketName`, and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can get an object that already exists back from a bucket.
-You have to have at least have READ permissions on a bucket to retrieve an object from it.
+You have to have at least READ permissions on a bucket to retrieve an object from it.

 ```go
 import (